wp-plugins/categorytinymce/readme.txt

 Donate link: http://ypraise.com/2012/01/wordpress-plugin-categorytinymce/
 Tags: category description, wp_editor
 Requires at least: 3.3
-Tested up to: 3.3
+Tested up to: 3.3.1
-Stable tag: 1.0
+Stable tag: 1.1

-Provides the ability to add a fully functional tinymce editor to the category editor to style up the introductory information for category archives.
+Provides the ability to add a fuly functional tinymce editor to the category editor to style up the introductory information for category archives.

 == Description ==